 Benchmarking provides critical data that informs decision-making processes.

-These insights can be used to refine ESG strategies, set realistic targets, and allocate resources more efficiently.
+These insights can be used to refine ESG strategies, set realistic targets, investments, and allocate resources more efficiently.

 For instance, identifying industry-specific best practices in waste reduction can guide a company’s sustainability initiatives, leading to more strategic and effective ESG actions.